ERP or On-Premise ERP – What you Need to Know

-Unlike the tier-one ERPs that are designed for a large enterprise with large IT Team, mid to small-sized ERP solutions typically require very little IT involvement.
+Unlike the tier-one ERPs that are designed for a large enterprise with a large IT Team, mid to small-sized ERP solutions typically require very little IT involvement.

 Variable Subscription Price vs Fixed Perpetual Price

-One of the least predictable parts of cloud ERP is the future subscription pricing as it may increase over a period of time or become expensive when you start to subscribe to more advanced modules.
-The perpetual license refers to company purchases ERP license instead of subscription, which tends to be fixed even for its yearly license maintenance in the future.
+One of the least predictable parts of cloud ERP is the future subscription pricing.
+Pricings may increase over a period of time or become expensive when you start to subscribe to more advanced modules.
+The perpetual license refers to a company purchasing the ERP license instead of the subscription model, which tends to be fixed even for its yearly license maintenance in the future.

 Lock-Down Effect (Stickiness)

 Companies in Singapore need to keep accounting records for 5 years.
 This means that even if they change to another ERP or stop using the Cloud ERP, they will need to keep ERP data for at least 5 years to access to historical accounting records.
 For cloud ERP, this usually means that they will need to subscribe to a minimum number of users for 5 years to obtain access after stopping the use of the ERP for daily operations.

 Switching Cost of ERP

 Unlike other Saas IT Solutions, switching of ERP is costly and time-consuming.
-So, it is important to determine that the ERP that you will be selected, whether cloud or on-premise, will be able to meet your existing and long term requirement.
+So, it is important to determine that the ERP that you select, whether cloud or on-premise, will be able to meet your existing and long term requirements.